-The 7326 m / 24,035 ft. high Jhomolhari Mountain, sometimes known as the “Bride of Kangchenjunga” or “Goddess of the Holy Mountains” straddles the boarder between Tibet and Bhutan.
+The 7326 m / 24,035 ft. high Jhomolhari Mountain, sometimes known as the “Bride of Kangchenjunga” or “Goddess of the Holy Mountains” straddles the border between Tibet and Bhutan.
 The mountain is sacred to Buddhists who believe it is the abode of one of the Five Tsheringma Sisters; the female protector goddesses (Jomo) of Tibet and Bhutan, who were bound under oath by Padmasambhava to protect the land, the Buddhist faith and the local people.

 The trek will take you to Jhomolhari base Camp through fascinating mountain scenery with a unique flora and fauna.
 You will cross Bonte La Pass with 4890 m / 16,040 ft.
 Before and after the trek you will visit cultural sights in Paro, Thimphu and Phunakha Valleys and as a highlight, the famous Taktsang Monastery also know as the Tiger’s Nest.

 117,5 km / 72,9 miles

 3284 m / 10,722 ft. altitude gain

 Board the early morning flight from Bangkok/Kathmandu/Delhi/Singapore to Paro, taking in views of the some of the highest peaks of the eastern Himalaya, including Mount Everest, if weather permits.
 In the afternoon, a short walk, starting from an ancient traditional wooden bridge, will take us to Paro Dzong and Ta Dzong, the National Museum, housed in an old watchtower above the Paro Dzong.
 The museum’s collections include displays of spectacular thangkas (religious scroll paintings), bronze statues, and elaborate stamps.Day 2